 Amy Varmecky: scholarships

-The office processed more than $37.5 million in scholarships, grants, and loans in 2014-15.
-This has helped to provide assistance to more than 80% of our students.
+The office processed about $38 million in scholarships, grants, and loans in 2015-16.
+This has helped to provide assistance to more than 89% of our students.

 The Financial Aid Office administers federal and state aid programs, such as grants, scholarships, student loans, and Federal Work-Study employment.